Lotte's Akito Takabe "It wasn't a good season," but "I gained something from it." His batting average since August is .337.

 Although his batting performance has been up and down, he has managed to fight through the entire season without any major injuries.
 "I think it's a positive thing for me that I was able to go a whole year without injury, and it was my goal, so it's good, but the results haven't come.
 I want to get better results.
 I'm more frustrated than anything."

-Next season, under the leadership of Manager Saburo, the team will aim to win the league championship with the highest winning percentage for the first time since 1974.
-"Saburo-san is very passionate, and he is someone who is all-out in his quest to win, so I want to fight with enough passion to surprise him.
-I want to show him something that goes beyond his imagination."
-He has also volunteered to change number to "0," which was previously worn by Takashi Ogino until this season.
-He is determined to perform well throughout the season next year.
+Next season, under manager Saburo, he aims to win the league championship with the highest winning percentage for the first time since 1974.
+"Mr. Saburo is very passionate, or rather, he's someone who puts all his effort into winning, so I want to fight with the same passion to surprise him.
+I want to show him something that will exceed his expectations."
+He also requested to change number to '0', which was worn by Takashi Ogino until this season.
+Next season, he aims to perform well throughout the entire season.

 Interview and text by Yuta Iwashita